- Exercise & Fitness

 3. Draw your right hand backwards folding the elbow joint and bring the fingers towards the left shoulder.

 4. Raise your left hand and fold it down so that the elbow joint coincide the ear.
-Hold the hands and sit in this position for about 2 minutes.
+Now hold both the hands and sit in this position for about 2 minutes.

 5. Ensure that spine, neck and head stand erect.
 Continue this Asan in the reverse order too for the same period of time.